abruzzi/data-fetching-patterns-in-react/README.md

 ![Request waterfall](images/timeline-1-2-waterfall-trans.png)

-The `Friends` will not start data fetching until the user state is fulfilled, which is quite a waste.
-Especially when you consider that React render takes only a few milliseconds while data fetching normally takes seconds - that means most of the time of a Friends component is waiting.
-This is a well-known issue called Request Waterfall, and it’s quite common when building a React application with multiple data fetching.
+The `Friends` component won't initiate data fetching until the user state is set.
+This is referred to as the **Fetch-On-Render** approach, where the initial rendering is paused because the data isn't available, requiring React to wait for the data to be retrieved from the server side.

+This waiting period is somewhat inefficient, considering that while React's rendering process only takes a few milliseconds, data fetching can take significantly longer, often seconds.
+As a result, the `Friends` component spends most of its time idle, waiting for data.
+This scenario leads to a common challenge known as the Request Waterfall, a frequent occurrence in frontend applications that involve multiple data fetching operations.

 ## Pattern 1: Request Waterfall and parallel requests